DeveloperZo/InfinityQube/Assets/Docs/Project Doc/MDA_Framework.md

 #### 🎭 The Synthesis: Mathematical Poetry
 **"Where calculation meets cosmic beauty"**
-- Using the Symmetrical Wave System to create infinity patterns
+- Using the marker to cube system to create strategic collision patterns
 - Finding optimal collision points through spatial reasoning
 - The satisfaction of perfect resource management
 - Moments where strategy creates visual symmetry